-Both carbon nanotube-based wire and boron nitride non-woven matt when used as a dielectric in coaxial cables can contribute to dramatically reducing the weight of electrical conductors.
-Lower energy usage has become a strong driving force for light-weighting cables and for other replacements for copper where any acceleration of the conductor is important.
-Examples include improved operating range and time on station capabilities for aircraft, ability to carry larger payload, reduced CO2 emission for aircraft and reduced in-theater logistics for fuel management, as well as economic saving from greater fuel efficiency.
-Another important area is large traction motors where rotating heavy copper armatures contributes to losses as motors or generators start and stop.
+CNT-based wire conductors and BNNT non-woven matt used as dielectric insulation in coaxial cables can both contribute to dramatically reducing the weight of electrical conductors.
+Lower energy usage has become a strong driving force for light weighting cables and for other replacements for copper or aluminum in applications such as aerospace and motor vehicles.
+Examples include improved operating range and time on station capabilities for aircraft, ability to carry larger payload, reduced CO2 emission for aircraft and reduced in-theater logistics for fuel management, as well as significant saving from greater fuel efficiency.
+Weight is also very important if the conductor must be accelerated as is the case in large traction motors where rotating heavy copper armatures contribute to losses as motors or generators start and stop.
+Another important area is high voltage power cables where not only size and weight but also mechanical properties are essential: a fatigue-resistant lightweight and compact cable capable of carrying very high currents would create a paradigm shift in the high voltage power line industry.

 Features and Benefits